Environmental Permitting and Compliance for Electric Power

 Environmental Regulatory Round Up

-Clean Air Interstate Rule (CAIR)/Clean Air Mercury Rule
+Clean Air Interstate Rule (CAIR)/Clean Air Mercury Rule (CAMR):

 - A North American energy company was considering construction of several power generation facilities, some of which would be built in nonattainment areas or in the counties that are collectively considered a zone of influence to a nonattainment area.
 In order to build a power generation facility in these regions, the company would have required emission offsets.
 Trinity identified potential sources of NOx emission credits and assisted with negotiations for the purchase of these credits.